 HSBC Holdings plc, the parent company of the HSBC Group, is headquartered in London.
-HSBC serves customers worldwide from offices in 64 countries and territories in our geographical regions: Europe, Asia, North America, Latin America, and Middle East and North Africa.
-With assets of US$2,923bn at 30 June 2020, HSBC is one of the world’s largest banking and financial services organisations.
+HSBC serves customers worldwide from offices in 64 countries and territories in our geographical regions: Europe, Asia, North America, Latin America, the Middle East and North Africa.
+With assets of US$2,969 billion at 30 September 2021, HSBC is one of the world’s largest banking and financial services organizations.

 For more information on products and services, visit www.hsbc.com